 “Sometimes people talk about burnout as a safe way to talk about depression, so that can be a signal to engage further,” Marshall says.
 “It could be a safer way to bring it up, or they may not have experienced it before so might not realize they’re depressed.”

-Which, again, is why the armchair diagnosis isn’t as crucial as listening to how your partner’s feeling, she says.
+Which, again, is why the armchair diagnosis isn’t as crucial as listening to how your partner’s feeling.

 “When you reach out and say, ‘Hey, I notice you don’t seem as engaged, or you seem really unhappy,’ use that as an opportunity to talk about mental health,” Marshall says.
 “Whether it’s burnout, or depression or stress overload, there is help and support for that, but a lot of people in it don’t realize that.”